 I found this fantastic in depth write-up that discusses the details of the politics happening behind the scenes.

-When more evidence couldn’t be found for the case, Attorney General of Panama, Betzaida Pitti claimed that the girls had died from a hiking accident and he closed the case.
-Investigators knew that story was impossible.
+When more evidence couldn’t be found for the case, Attorney General of Panama, Betzaida Pitti claimed that the girls had died from a hiking accident.
+Shortly after, the case was closed.
+But not all the evidence was investigated.
+Leads and suspects were never interviewed.
+Investigators knew that the official story was impossible.

 “The official version of the story makes no sense,” said Enrique Arrocha, the attorney who represented the Kremers family in the case.
 Arrocha’s communication was also unusual at the meeting.
 He implied in his voice and body language that he was being threatened, but never identified by whom.
 He was accompanied by a body guard.